Kazan: Ethnicity

 The city's population consists mostly of ethnic Tatars (48.8%) and ethnic Russians (46.9%).
 Other ethnicities include Chuvash, Uzbeks, Tajiks, Azerbaijanis and Mari.

 Religion

-Predominant faiths of Kazan city are Islam and Eastern Orthodox Christianity, with minority representation of Roman Catholicism, Protestantism, Judaism, and the Baháʼí Faith.
+The predominant faiths of the city of Kazan are Islam and Eastern Orthodox Christianity, with minority representation of Roman Catholicism, Protestantism, Judaism, and the Baháʼí Faith.The majority of Muslims in Tatarstan adhere to the Hanafi school (madhhab) of Sunni Islam.

 Languages

 The most spoken language in Kazan is Russian, and the Tatar language is the second most spoken.